Victoreen Instrument Company

 The Victoreen portable Model 247 was an ionization chamber model that superceded the Model 263 and was designed to be more rugged for military use.
 It was a survey meter with a 56 cubic inches air ionization chamber and was introduced commercially in 1945 and dates back to mid-1943.
 During World War II, Operation Peppermint was the US military response to radioactive materials being used against US forces invading Europe at Normandy beaches.
 Fortunately radioactive materials were not used during the invasion.

 The unit provided stable operation and rugged construction, but was only sensitive to gammas.
 It has four ranges of sensitivity from 2.5-2500 mR/h.
 The Model X-247 can measure up to 50 R per day.
 The case is watertight and hermetically sealed.
 The wall of the chamber is typically made of a material that has the same absorption characteristics as air, namely carbon.
 A unique eccentric range switch is color coded to give visual indications of the range that the meter is set.
 The original Model 247 was rectangular box shape 12” long x 9” wide x 10” high and weighed 14 lbs.
-(1) Picture used with permission of the Stafford Warren Collection.
+(1) Pictures used with permission of the Stafford Warren Collection at UCLA Charles E. Young Research Library, Department of Special Collections).

 Victoreen Model X-247 1945